Frequently Asked Questions

 • Please come to the Edmonton Food Bank ANNEX located at 11434-120 Street, Edmonton, AB.
 The facility is two doors down from the main Food Bank.

 • Beyond Food operates Monday to Friday from 9:00 am to 4:00 pm.
-We are able to assist you remotely during business hours.

 • We are open to everyone.
 For employment services, you must be over the age of 18 and eligible to work in Canada (i.e. Canadian citizen, permanent resident, or work permit holder).